 The deep, beautiful Hiwassee Reservoir has a flood-storage capacity of 205,600 acre-feet.
 It has two generating units with a net dependable capacity of 194 megawatts.
-It is surrounded by the Nantahala and Cherokee National Forests.
+The Nantahala and Cherokee National Forests surround it.

 - In addition to recreation, Hiwassee Reservoir serves a number of other purposes, including flood damage reduction and power generation.

-- Construction of Hiwassee Dam began in 1936 and was completed in 1940.
+- Construction of the Hiwassee Dam began in 1936 and was completed in 1940.

 - The dam is 307 feet high and stretches 1,287 feet across the Hiwassee River.